More hi-fi and electronics articles, shopping and reading.

 - bigclivedotcom – Big Clive is an electrician who loves to tear down everything from Christmas lights to hot water systems.

-- EEVBlog – Dave Jones is an Aussie EE who makes great videos about electronics, test and measurement gear and debunks BS.
+- EEVBlog – Dave Jones is an Aussie EE who makes great videos about electronics, test and measurement gear and pseudo-scientific nonsense.
+Good on you Dave!

 - Dick Smith Funway Volume 1 – how many Aussies including me got into electronics – thanks Dick (an Aussie legend).